Hope is in Your Hands

 • The first hospital in Washington State with a Level IV regional NICU

 • Equipped to treat the tiniest, most critically-ill newborns

 Making Miracles a Reality

 Since 1907, we have remained committed to our mission to provide hope, care and cures to the children we treat, so they can live their healthiest and most fulfilled lives.
 Ranked one of the best children’s hospitals in the country by U.S. News & World Report, we aspire to be global leaders in pediatric care.
 Through evidence-based practice, groundbreaking research and cutting-edge treatments, we are proud to be the preeminent referral choice for children's care throughout our region.
-Contact Jill Cartwright RN for any questions: 206 884 1708.

-- Graduate of accredited school of Nursing.
+- Graduate of accredited school of nursing.

 - Current Washington State RN License.

 - Advanced Cardiac Life Support (ACLS).
 Those without ACLS will be required to obtain ACLS during the orientation, but no later than six months from the start date within the position.

 - Pediatric Advanced Life Support (PALS).
 Those without PALS will be required to obtain PALS during the orientation, but no later than three months from the start date within the position.

 - Neonatal Resuscitation Provider (NRP).
 Those without NRP will be required to obtain NRP during the orientation, but no later than six months from the start date within the position.